olep93/weather-notifications/README.md

 Construct a Messages class.
 Messages class takes one argument, self.number.
 The class is fully automated, all it requires is the usage of the class method send_text().

-It's also controlled by time, so if time is < 9 AM, it won't run, or if time is > than 23:30, it wont run either.
+It's also controlled by time, so if time is < 9 AM, it won't run, or if time is > 23:30, it wont run either.

 Enjoy